Eric Radman : a Journal

 Mail Relay: smtpd

-Sidecomment depends on e-mail to validate site codes and user codes.
+Sidecomment depends on email to validate site codes and user codes.
 A dedicated email relay is running smtpd(8)

 # smtpd.conf